natetsang/Image-Classification-ML/README.md

 began by performing exploratory data analyses to give us insights into the feature selection process.
 Then, we trained 4 models: Logistic Regression, KNN, SVM and Random Forest.
 For each model, we used cross validation to select the best parameters, and a feature selection function to select the top 10 features.
-In the end, we identified Logistic Regression as the best model because it has one of the lowest validation errors, a fast computation time and is relatively easy to interpret.
+In the end, we identified KNN as the best model because it has one of the lowest validation errors, a fast computation time and is relatively easy to interpret.
 This was completed with Thor Valentin Olesen and Jasper Kan as part of a project in our graduate data science class.

+An implementation of CNN using tensorflow was included in __NB4__ but is very preliminary and will be improved soon.

 ## Key questions explored
 - How well can I design a image classifier using conventional (i.e. non-neural net) ML models?
+- How do these model compare to convolutional neural nets?
+(IN PROGRESS)

 ## Techniques used
 - logistic regression
 - KNN
 - SVM
 - Random forest
+- convolutional neural net
 - bootstrapping
 - cross validation
 - feature engineering